dagrewal/uk-crime-dashboard/README.md

-# uk-crime-dashboard (currently under development)
+# UK Crime Dashboard (currently under development)
 Web application showing UK Crime statistics.
 Built using Python, Flask and Plotly.
 ## Overview
 A web application that displays crime statistics in the UK.
 The application is being developed using the following architecture: